artze/code_journal/journal/posts/Testing_with_Jest.md

 +++

-We can set up jest auto-mock to retain selected functionalities:
+To solve this, we can set up jest auto-mock to retain selected functionalities:
 ```js
 jest.mock("aModule", () => {
   const originalModule = jest.requireActual("aModule");